RedHoodedWraith/StenoByte/README.md

 # StenoByte Prototype
-A stenotype inspired keyboard app for typing out bytes.
+A stenotype inspired terminal app for typing out bytes quickly.

 This program is designed to allow you to build up a byte using eight keys from your keyboard, with each key corresponding to a bit in a byte (which is made up of eight bits).
 When you press & hold down those keys, their